Internet, Law, SOPA/PIPA, Twitter

 To hell with free speech across the world.
 Twitter must expand.
 It’s always about the money, isn’t it?

-9 Responses to “Twitter caves on censorship overseas”
+10 thoughts on “Twitter caves on censorship overseas

 The argument that a frog in cool water doesn’t notice when it’s slowly brought to a boil – is no better.